Category Archives: Organic chemistry

 Ambiguities of the Fischer-Rosanoff convention

-The Fischer-Rosanoff convention gives rise to uncertainties with molecules with more than one chiral center.[3]
-For example, considering D-(+)-glucose, the D-L system gives information about the configuration of C-2, but no information about the other asymmetric centers, namely, C-3, C-4, and C-5.
+The Fischer-Rosanoff convention can lead to ambiguities when applied to molecules with more than one chiral center.
+For example, in D-(+)-glucose, the D–L system provides information only about the configuration at C-2, but gives no indication regarding the other chiral centers, namely C-3, C-4, and C-5.[3]

-In these cases, the RS system, developed in 1956 by Robert Sidney Cahn, Christopher Ingold, and Vladimir Prelog, labeling each chiral center, allows to describe accurately the stereochemistry of the molecule.[2][8]
-In the case of D-(+)-glucose, the molecule has the (2R,3S,4R,5R)-configuration.
+In such cases, the RS system, developed in 1956 by Robert Sidney Cahn, Christopher Ingold, and Vladimir Prelog, offers a more precise description by assigning a configuration to each chiral center individually.
+For instance, D-(+)-glucose has the configuration (2R,3S,4R,5R).[5][8]

-It should also be noted that depending on the chiral center taken as the reference center, the same molecule can belong to both the D and L series.
+It should also be noted that the D or L designation depends on which chiral center is chosen as the reference point.
+Consequently, the same molecule can sometimes be classified as either D or L, depending on the structural context.

 References

-In 1891, Hermann Emil Fischer, a German chemist, Nobel Laureate in chemistry in 1902, developed a systematic method for the two-dimensional representation of molecules with chirality centers, the so-called Fischer projections or Fischer projection formulas.
+In 1891, Hermann Emil Fischer, a German chemist and Nobel Laureate in Chemistry (1902), developed a systematic method for the two-dimensional representation of molecules with chiral centers (also known as chirality centers): the so-called Fischer projections, or Fischer projection formulas.[1]

-Despite they are two-dimensional structures, Fischer projections preserve information about the stereochemistry of the molecules and, although not being a representation of how molecules might look in solution, are still widely used by biochemists to define the stereochemistry of amino acids, carbohydrates, nucleic acids, terpenes, steroids, and other molecules of biological interest.
+Although they are two-dimensional representations, Fischer projections preserve important information about the stereochemistry of molecules.[2]
+While they do not reflect the actual three-dimensional shape of molecules in solution, they are still widely used by biochemists to define the stereochemistry of amino acids, carbohydrates, nucleic acids, terpenes, steroids, and other biologically relevant molecules.[3]

 Contents